Trump warned by Scottish leader to stay away amid reports he might travel to his golf resort to skip inauguration

 The Trump Organization owns two golf resorts in Scotland, and one closest to the Glasgow Prestwick Airport is Trump Turnberry, a 112-year-old Scottish resort that he bought in 2014.

-Turnberry, which includes a large Edwardian-era hotel as well as a historic seaside golf course, is one of the largest revenue-generators among Trump’s small empire of hotels and clubs.
+Turnberry, which includes a large Edwardian-era hotel as well as a historic seaside golf course, is one of the largest revenue generators among Trump’s small empire of hotels and clubs.

 Trump has spent more than $218 million on the property so far — $67 million to buy it in 2014, then lending the property another $150 million to keep it operating since.
-But the club has never turned a profit, according to public filings: even in the boom times of 2019, it lost about $3 million for the year.
+But the club has never turned a profit, according to public filings: Even in the boom times of 2019, it lost about $3 million for the year.

-The resort has not yet released data for 2020, but it appears to have been devastated by the covid-19 pandemic, which caused the club to be shuttered for weeks in the spring — and then again this winter, as Scotland entered another strict lockdown.
+The resort has not yet released data for 2020, but it appears to have been devastated by the pandemic, which caused the club to be shuttered for weeks in the spring — and then again this winter, as Scotland entered another strict lockdown.

-If Trump does plan to visit Turnberry in January, he will likely find it empty: The resort’s website now says, “To ensure the health and safety of our guests and associates, we have made the difficult decision to remain closed until Friday 5th February 2021.”
+If Trump does plan to visit Turnberry in January, he will probably find it empty: The resort’s website now says, “To ensure the health and safety of our guests and associates, we have made the difficult decision to remain closed until Friday 5th February 2021.”

 The Trump Organization, which the president still owns, did not respond to a request for comment.